A developer is someone who wants to build a house in the woods. An environmentalist is someone who already has a house in the woods.”

 If your message has the power to move people, you can be certain that it won’t move everyone in the hoped-for direction.
 If you’re not prepared to smile your way through negative backlash from well-meaning friends, employees and associates, you’re never going to craft a message that will pierce the clutter of this over-communicated world.

 Ninety percent of all the books published each year are non-fiction.
-But the fiction books – the 10 percent – comprise 90 percent of all book sales.
-In the words of Tom Robbins, “People write memoirs because they lack the imagination to make things up.”
+But the fiction books comprise 90 percent of all book sales.

-Seven weeks ago I told you about a persuasion researcher, Maria Konnikova, whose work is being funded by two universities, Harvard and Columbia.
-Maria says the more a story transports us into its world, the more likely we are to believe it.
-The sweep of a story overcomes the facts of logic.
-When we are entertained by a story, we are likely to agree with the beliefs the story implies.
+Seven weeks ago I told you about Maria Konnikova, the persuasion reseacher funded by two universities, Harvard and Columbia, who teaches that the more a story transports us into its world, the more likely we are to believe it… The sweep of a story can easily overcome the facts of logic.
+And when we are being entertained by a story, we are more likely to agree with the beliefs the story implies.

-Most of us enjoy being pulled into a story.
+Most people enjoy being pulled into a story.
 But some people have no taste for fiction or whimsy or wit.

 What you’re about to read is real and it happens all the time.
 My friend Jerry received this voicemail just last week: